 Where an RGMA flow, for example asset works (ORJOB) or appointment (ONAGE) is sent from the supplier to the iGT, the flow will only have the required effect where the iGT MAM and supplier have the appropriate agreement in place.

-Requests made under the iGT UNC metering contract with the shipper will be carried out using the existing agreed processes, for those services that both parties have agreed to be provided.
+Requests (i.e. where an ORJOB would otherwise be sent by a supplier under a supplier-MAM contract) made under the iGT UNC metering contract with the shipper will be carried out using the existing agreed processes, for those services that both parties have agreed to be provided.

 File Structure and Transmission